TNG/karma-child-process/README.md

 During shutdown of the karma server the forked process is stopped as well.
 There is no reset of the server as long as the karma server is running, especially not between different runs of your test suite or even single tests.
-If you want to achieve this then provide a `/reset` Endpoint on your server and trigger it programmatically.
+If you want to achieve this then use the `/reset` Endpoint on your server and trigger it programmatically.

 ## License